 The nematode Caenorhabditis elegans is a powerful model organism that has facilitated advances in the fields of developmental, cellular, and molecular biology.
-Yet, despite decades of research, only recent attention has been given to its ecology, natural diversity, and evolutionary history (Frézal & Félix, 2015; Petersen, Dirksen, & Schulenburg, 2015; Schulenburg & Félix, 2017).
+Yet, despite decades of research, only recent attention has been given to its ecology, natural diversity, and evolutionary history (Frézal & Félix, 2015; Petersen et al., 2015; Schulenburg & Félix, 2017).
 Early surveys of wild C. elegans were largely focused on sampling from compost heaps in rural gardens.
 More recently, natural substrates in less artificial habitats have been surveyed revealing that wild C. elegans are typically found on rotting fruit and vegetable matter, where they persist by feeding on the diverse bacterial communities associated with these substrates (Schulenburg & Félix, 2017).
-However, intensive surveys of wild C. elegans in less artificial habitats have been focused in Europe and the western continental United States, and relatively few strains have been isolated from other regions of the world (Barrière & Félix, 2005; Crombie et al., 2019; Félix & Duveau, 2012; Frézal & Félix, 2015; K. C. Kiontke et al., 2011; Petersen, Dirksen, Prahl, Strathmann, & Schulenburg, 2014; Richaud, Zhang, Lee, Lee, & Félix, 2018; Sivasundar & Hey, 2005).
+However, intensive surveys of wild C. elegans in less artificial habitats have mostly been focused in Europe and the western continental United States, and relatively few strains have been isolated from other regions of the world (Barrière & Félix, 2005; Crombie et al., 2019; Félix & Duveau, 2012; Frézal & Félix, 2015; Kiontke et al., 2011; Petersen et al., 2014; Richaud et al., 2018; Sivasundar & Hey, 2005).